At Helen Arkell we have been successfully delivering courses in Teaching Learners with Dyslexia/Specific Learning Difficulties (SpLD) for many years.

 Written work and assignments are marked and detailed feedback provided by an experienced tutor in order to support each candidate to meet the required course criteria.

-All modules are internally assessed and verified, then externally verified by CPD Standards (accredited by).
+All modules are internally assessed and verified, then externally verified by CPD Standards.
 There is no requirement to sit written exams on this course.

 Upon successful completion of this qualification, candidates may be able to progress to the Helen Arkell Level 7 Diploma in Teaching and Assessing Learners with Dyslexia/Specific learning difficulties.